Nonparametric estimation of a factorizable density using diffusion models: Introduction

+A diffusion model consists of two diffusion processes, namely the forward and the backward/reverse processes.
+The forward process is typically a simple and well-known diffusion, such as the Ornstein--Uhlenbeck (OU) process, while the drift term in the reverse process involves the score functions corresponding to the marginal densities of the forward process.
+Rather than estimating a single score function $\nabla \log p_{0}(\cdot)$, diffusion models \citep{sohl2015deep, ho2020denoising, song2019generative, song2021scorebased} jointly estimate the family of score functions; see Section~\ref{sec:model} for further details.

+For large $D$, inferring high-dimensional distributions becomes prohibitively difficult due to the well-known curse of dimensionality.
+Why, then, do diffusion models perform so well in practice, especially in high-dimensional domains such as images and videos?
+A natural explanation is that although the ambient dimension $D$ is large, real-world data often lie on, or near, low-dimensional structures that effectively mitigate this curse.
+This perspective aligns with a long line of statistical research showing that structural assumptions, such as sparsity \citep{hastie2015statistical}, additivity \citep{hastie1990generalized}, and manifold structures \citep{genovese2012minimax}, can substantially improve statistical efficiency.
+In the presence of such low-dimensional structures, estimators can achieve significantly faster convergence rates even in high-dimensional settings.
+In practice, however, the underlying structure is typically unknown, and procedures that can adapt to such unknown structures are therefore preferred.
+Deep neural networks (DNNs), for instance, have been shown to possess remarkable adaptivity in a variety of function estimation problems \citep{imaizumi2022adaptive, schmidt2020nonparametric, tang2024adaptivity, chae2023likelihood}.

-In this paper, we focus on a specific low-dimensional structure that accommodates a broad family of probability distributions.
-Although this structure is well-known in statistical communities, nonparametric adaptive statistical procedures for it have rarely been studied in the literature.
-Specifically, we assume that the density function $p_{0}$ is factorizable as \be p_{0}(\bx) \;=\; \prod_{I \in \cI} g_{I}(\bx_{I}), \ee where $\cI \subseteq 2^{[D]}$ is a collection of index sets, $\bx_{I} = (x_{i})_{i \in I}$, and each $g_{I}$ is a $\lvert I \rvert$-variate function.
-Here, $[D] = \{1, \ldots, D\}$, and $|I|$ denotes the cardinality of $I$.
-Note that such factorizable densities are commonly found in graphical model contexts \citep{liu2019nonparametric}, such as Bayesian networks and Markov random fields.
-In particular, the conditional independence structure induced by undirected graphical models (Markov random fields) is highly suitable for modeling images, where spatially close pixels tend to be strongly correlated, while those far apart exhibit weak correlations \citep{ji2019probabilistic, vandermeulen2024dimension, vandermeulen2024breaking}.
-See Section \ref{sec:factassm} for further details on these examples.
+Motivated by this viewpoint, we focus on a specific low-dimensional structure that captures a broad family of distributions: \emph{factorizable densities}.
+We assume that the density function $p_{0}$ admits the factorization \be p_{0}(\bx) = \prod_{I \in \cI} g_{I}(\bx_{I}), \ee where $\cI \subseteq 2^{[D]}$ is a collection of index sets, $\bx_{I} = (x_{i})_{i \in I}$, and each $g_{I}$ is a $\lvert I \rvert$-variate function.
+Here, $[D] = \{1, \ldots, D\}$ and $\lvert I \rvert$ denotes the cardinality of $I$.
+Such factorizable densities naturally arise in graphical model contexts \citep{liu2019nonparametric}, including Bayesian networks and Markov random fields.
+In particular, the conditional-independence structures induced by undirected graphical models (Markov random fields) are well suited for modeling images, where spatially adjacent pixels tend to be strongly correlated, whereas distant pixels exhibit weak correlations \citep{ji2019probabilistic, vandermeulen2024dimension, vandermeulen2024breaking}; see Section~\ref{sec:factassm} for further details.